-“Aspiring to become a leading web-based platform for defence research studies and innovations”
+“Aspiring to become a leading platform in defence studies, research and associated activities”

-To become a leading web-based research and study platform on military affairs, military engineering systems, strategic technologies, aerospace, leadership, management, geopolitics, commerce and economics, healthcare, social welfare, biodiversity, blue economy and clean energy with the support of veteran think tanks, research fellows, industry experts and to promote DRaS as a platform to boost indigenisation program for the benefit of Armed Forces and domestic industry and finally to create awareness amoung academia and training students on military systems blended with future technologies.
+To become a leading research and study platform by generating content on geopolitics, military affairs, strategic defence technologies, aerospace, healthcare, biodiversity, blue economy and clean energy with the support of veteran think tanks, scholars, research fellows and industry experts.

-DRaS is a nonprofitable web-based think tank founded by a group of like-minded veterans of Indian Armed Forces to build a repository of shared wisdom and institutional memory for the betterment of defence research and studies in the country.
+DRaS is a nonprofitable web-based think tank founded by a group of like-minded veterans of the Indian Armed Forces to build a repository of shared wisdom and institutional memory for the betterment of defence research and studies in the country.
 DRaS has an elite group of veterans, professionals, scholars and young researchers to promote the culture of research and associated activities beyond a think tank.
 This is also a professional membership organisation, where the team members are inducted by special invitation.
-Defence veterans and scholars who want to associate with DRaS can communicate to DRaS at email [email protected]
+DRaS is supported by DRaS innovations, a trust formed by the veteran fraternity.

-DRaS is a web-based platform committed to becoming an ideal interface between military, academia and industry to enable innovations and future technologies to Indian Armed Forces.
-The platform is focused to grow by inducting more scholars and researchers having varied domain expertise.
-DRaS is also focused on engaging MOU and partnership with defence clusters, academia for training and industry for the larger benefit of Armed Forces and Nation.
+DRaS is a platform committed to becoming an ideal interface between the military, academia and industry to enable innovations and future technologies for the Indian Armed Forces.
+The platform is focused to mentor young scholars and researchers with varied domain expertise.
+DRaS is also focused on engaging MOU and partnerships with defence clusters, academia for training and industry for the larger benefit of the Nation.

-Defence Research and Studies organises regular events like webinar sessions, roundtable conference, online QA sessions, interviews and panel discussions on military affairs and other domains by involving the experts for the larger benefit of the society and nation.
+Defence Research and Studies organises regular events like webinar sessions, roundtable conferences, online QA sessions, interviews and panel discussions on military affairs and other domains by involving the experts for the larger benefit of the society and nation in a web-based format.
+Monthly webinars are conducted by the research interns.
 Only invitees are allowed to attend these sessions.
 The invitation can be obtained by contacting DRaS.
-Webinar sessions are recorded and are available for public consumption under the event menu.
+Interviews are often given by veterans on varied topics and are available in video format on the ‘DRaS Talks’ channel.